FIFA rankings: Argentina not the no. 1 ranked team despite winning the World Cup. Know why.

 Argentina in the WC final

 Argentina beat France in the World Cup final on Sunday on penalties after the game ended 3-3 at the end of extra time.
-Argentine goalkeeper Emiliano Martinez put in another incredible shift during the shootout as he managed to keep two France players at bay and
+Argentine goalkeeper Emiliano Martinez put in another incredible shift during the shootout as he managed to keep two French players at bay.

 Earlier, it was Argentina's talisman Lionel Messi that scored twice to put his team on the cusp of a victory before 23-year-old Kylian Mbappe stepped up and managed to take the game to the very end.